yinshanhu/docs/security_api.md

         msgForDev: ""
     });
 } else {
-    cache.setCache(key, 1 ,'1'); // 1s cache time and the value is 1
+    cache.setRedis(key, 1 ,'1'); // 1s cache time and the value is 1
     // pass:
     // ...
 }